humblepenguinn/tmplt/docs/usage.md

 $ tmplt create myflaskapp flask-app
 ```

-This will create a new directory with the name `myflaskapp`, based on the `flask-app` template you created earlier.
+This will create a new directory with the name `myflaskapp`, based on the `flask-app` template we created earlier.
 The command will prompt you to provide a value for the `app_name` variable.

 ## Import a Template